krisparis/java3d/specs/technical_specs/TS-1.md

 This method includes the following steps:

 1. Determine the relative pre-collision velocity of the two colliding objects
-2. Calculate impulse force applied by the two objects on each other
+2. Calculate post-collision linear velocities using momentum

 *Step 1: Determine the relative pre-collision velocity*